 - Return water to a boil.
 Cook the pasta in the boiling water according to package directions to desired tenderness.

 - Reserve 1 cup of the pasta water, then drain the pasta.
 Return pasta to empty pot along with the cooked vegetables.

-- In a medium mixing bowl, combine basil pesto with a ½ cup of the reserved pasta water and 2 tbsp extra virgin olive oil.
+- In a medium mixing bowl, combine basil pesto with a ½ cup of the reserved pasta water and 2 tablespoons of extra virgin olive oil.
 Add additional water to create a thinner sauce, if desired.

 - Pour the liquefied sauce over the pasta and vegetables, toss to coat.
 If you've used my pesto sauce (or another dairy free sauce), add 1/2 cup grated parmesan or pecorino and toss with the pasta and sauce.
-If your pesto already has cheese, no need to add any additional cheese, except for garnish.
+If your pesto already has cheese, no need to add any additional cheese, but you may wish to add some to taste if desired.
 Serve immediately.